caiorss/mwiki/sample-wiki/Internationalization i18n and Localization i10n concepts.md

   + https://learn.microsoft.com/en-us/globalization/locale/standard-locale-names
 + *ISO Country and Language Codes: The Definitive Guide*
   + https://centus.com/blog/iso-language-codes

 ## Falsehoods Many Programmers Believe About Names

 1. Names are only written using ascii characters.
-Counterexample: "João".
+Counterexample: "João" (portuguese version of John) or " Björk" (Icelandic given name).
 2. Names does not contain hyphen (-) or apostrophe (') characters.
 Counterexample: O'neil - common irish surname.
 3. A person may have only two names, a given name and surname (family name).
 Counterexample: the full name of Brazil's emperor [Pedro II of Brazil](https://en.wikipedia.org/wiki/Pedro_II_of_Brazil) was "Pedro de Alcântara João Carlos Leopoldo Salvador Bibiano Francisco Xavier de Paula Leocádio Miguel Gabriel Rafael".
 4. People do not change their names, surnames or email.